district-labs/web3-sets/apps/docs/pages/runtime/evm/inputs.md

 ### Clients (Optional)

-For a Javascript runtime we recommend using the [viem](https://viem.sh/) client interface.
+For a Javascript runtime, we recommend using the [viem](https://viem.sh/) client interface.

-For a Rust runtime we don't recommend a specific crate.
+For a Rust runtime, we don't recommend a specific crate.
 Dealers choice.

 ### Arguments (Optional)
 Arguments can be used to provide operation and observation inputs during runtime.

-For example we might have a condition that is intended to measure "burning" a token.
-In most cases we could hard code the `0x0` address, but there might times when a custom address is desired and we don't want to create a new set.
+For example, we might have a condition that is intended to measure "burning" a token.
+In most cases, we could hard code the `0x0` address, but there might be times when a custom address is desired and we don't want to create a new set.

-For these instances we can use arguments to hydrate set condition and rule operation arguments, before comparing the set to state artifacts.
+For these instances, we can use arguments to hydrate set condition and rule operation arguments, before comparing the set to state artifacts.

 ```js
 // runtime arguments